 From the foregoing, it’s apparent that setting up an ad that asks users to buy your product right away can lead to poor results.
 First only a few will click on the ad, and a tinier fraction will buy, if at all they do.

-To avoid this pitfall, it’s important you start by warming the cold audiences up.
+To avoid this, it’s important you start by warming up the cold audiences.
 By warming up we mean stirring up their interest.
 Then nurturing that interest over time, before throwing in the ultimate jab – asking them to buy.

 At the end of the day, only a small fraction of the audience you started with will end up buying.
-But at least you will have a positive return on your investment instead of nothing at all.
+But at least you will have a positive return on your investment instead of nothing.

 The Three Stages of a Facebook Ads Funnel

 A Facebook ad funnel can be broken into three parts, namely: Top of Funnel, Middle of Funnel, and Bottom of Funnel.

 Here’s an illustration that graphically explains the concept.

 This is where you raise awareness about your product, brand, offers, etc. At this point, you aren’t looking to sell, but to convince as many as possible to consider your messaging.

 It’s at this point that you create and promote content to your targeted audience.
 This could take the form of Facebook video, pictures & text, etc.